mCRL2org/mCRL2/doc/sphinx/source/developer_manual/libraries/process/process_library.rst

 ============

 The Process library contains classes and algorithms for general processes.
-The code in the Process library is contained in the namespace =process=.
+The code in the Process library is contained in the namespace ``process``.

 The following C++ classes are defined for the Process Library: